kurt-krueckeberg/pn/update.md

 Thankfully my feet up to now don't cause terrible problems when I sleep, but my hands do.

 I am also taking gabapentin and other medicines and they are causing intolerable worsening of my dry eye.
-And I want to get off such medicines because they make my eyes terribley uncomfortable and I can't really even read for pleasure, something I love and would do every do.
+And I want to get off such medicines because they make my eyes terribley uncomfortable and I can't really even read for pleasure, something I thoroughly enjoy and want to do everyone if I could.

 Severe dry eye syndrome is not like having dry skin.
 Eye drops don't replace the lack of natural tears.
 I have had dry eye disease since having LASIK in 2003.
 In the months following LASIK, I was also diagnosed with [Superficial Punctate Keratitis](https://www.allaboutvision.com/conditions/cornea/punctate-keratitis/).
 Spots on my cornea